Plant morphology: Juvenility

 The organs and tissues produced by a young plant, such as a seedling, are often different from those that are produced by the same plant when it is older.
 This phenomenon is known as juvenility or heteroblasty.
 For example, young trees will produce longer, leaner branches that grow upwards more than the branches they will produce as a fully grown tree.
 In addition, leaves produced during early growth tend to be larger, thinner, and more irregular than leaves on the adult plant.
-Specimens of juvenile plants may look so completely different from adult plants of the same species that egg-laying insects do not recognize the plant as food for their young.
+Specimens of juvenile plants may look so completely different from adult plants of the same species that egg-laying insects do not recognise the plant as food for their young.

 Differences are seen in rootability and flowering and can be seen in the same mature tree.
 Juvenile cuttings taken from the base of a tree will form roots much more readily than cuttings originating from the mid to upper crown.
 Flowering close to the base of a tree is absent or less profuse than flowering in the higher branches especially when a young tree first reaches flowering age.